qbaonguyen98/nashtech-de-nodejs-assignment-3/docs/system-specification.md

 #### Delete service

-Description: Delete a service in system by administrator authorization.
+Description: Delete a service in system by i authorization.
 After accessed to the system, administrator can remove an existed service from the system.

 - **URL**: /services/:serviceId
 - **Method**: DELETE